DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 * cd into `atlas_tutorials/auction_price_regression_tutorial`
 * Let's test that we can run a job with  `foundations submit scheduler . driver.py`
-* You should see this job in the Atlas CE GUI
+* You should see this job in the Atlas GUI

 ![vscode shell ](../assets/images/vscode-bash-submit.png)